AxiSEMunity/AxiSEM3D/doc/Installation.md

 `Dnpol`|polynomial order of spectral elements |4| It must be an integer from 1 to 8.
 `Ddouble` | to compile the solver in double precision or not |false|Using double precision increases memory usage but barely affects solver performance.

 Upon a successful `cmake`, a summary will be displayed at the end.
-Check this summary closely and make sure that
+Check this summary closely and make sure the
-* the compliers and

-and make sure that `cmake` has found the correct version of the dependencies.

 #### 2.3.
 Compile and link by `make`
 To compile and link AxiSEM3D: